Orioles vs. White Sox MLB Betting Odds, Trends & Prediction

 Orioles vs. White Sox MLB Betting Trends

-Orioles are 5-2 SU in their last 7 games against Chi White Sox
+Orioles are 6-2 SU in their last 8 games when playing on the road against Chi White Sox

-White Sox are 5-2 SU in their last 7 games at home
+White Sox are 10-27 SU in their last 37 games against an opponent in the American League

 Orioles vs. White Sox MLB BETTING PREDICTION